Wolf-of-Blog-Street/falcon-pa/README.md

 # falcon-pa
+## The README by Tom Belfort

+First, I want to say.
+This is not "vibe coded slop".
+It is coded by agents, but I have spent months on this.
+Testing, tweaking and stress testing.
+I have spent so much time on this it's verging on stupid.

+I spent $300 to generate a brain filled with 500,000 entries representing business/personal life, then generated 100's of questions to stress test it.

+It works well.

+## What is Falcon-PA (Non Technical)

+It's a brain that lets you store every part of your personal and business life in a way that any agent in codex or claude code can have access to.

+You can think of it like a real PA.

+You just talk to it.

+"I have a meeting next Tuesday at 2pm with Jim Bob about the Avron Project"

+If you ask that, most agents are going to create an event and record the info.

+They won't bloat and create the project or person.
+Why?
+Because it doesn't make sense to create cards every time something is mentioned.

+If we follow up with "Jim Bob is the client for the Avron project"

+It creates a person Jim Bob, and a project Avron Project, and relates both to the event, and the person/project to each other as "client for" relationship.

+So now if you ask "Who is Jim Bob?" in a fresh context.

+It says

+"Jim bob is the client for the Avron Project."

+## What is Falcon-PA (Technical)

+Every form of memory for agents overcomplicates.
+They all use embeddings.

+Embeddings suck for this.

+They work fantastically for small memory, but remember when I said I tried the 500k stress-test?
+Well..
+I built embedding-based memory, and did the same thing.
+It doesn't work at scale.

+At least, not reliably enough for your business PA.

+So this is how I solved the problem..

+And I solved it.
+Not claude.
+Claude just implemented it and made it work in a timeframe much faster than I could.

+We have 2 parts:

+brain/__source which contains the mds.
+1 card = 1 md

+Now..
+The reason we want mds is that agents are good at natively reading/writing to them.
+You break them if you try to mess around with embeddings or other things.

+They just don't work as well.
+They become slow, weird.
+Awful to use.
+Keep them in their native environment and they are a joy to use.

+An sqlite db modelled as a graph.

+This means that READ/WRITE/EDIT - mds
+SEARCH - sqlite

+Then the sqlite is indexed to keep it in sync:

+per-write, incremental
+session start
+a heal - Deals with issues like no index file, no tables, corruption and other things.
+This was the result of extensive stress-testing and bug fixing.

+## I wasn't entirely truth.
+It's more than just this!

+What I described above is just 'the brain' or 'the memory'.
+It's the part that makes everything work, but Falcon PA is a collection of things that enable Claude Code or Codex to run your life/business, do research, send email, manage your calendar or pretty much anything you want.

+But first, before we go into that.
+I need to teach you the core philosophy of the brain.

+## The README by Claude

 A business personal assistant with a brain.
 You talk to it in plain language; it remembers your world — people, companies, meetings, obligations — and picks up where